projectsesame/sesame/site/content/guides/ingressroute-to-httpproxy.md

 ---

 This document describes the differences between IngressRoute and HTTPProxy.
-It is intended for Contour users who have existing IngressRoute resources they wish to migrate to HTTPProxy.
+It is intended for Sesame users who have existing IngressRoute resources they wish to migrate to HTTPProxy.
 It is not intended a comprehensive documentation of HTTPProxy, for that please see the [`HTTPProxy` documentation][1].

-_Note: IngressRoute has been removed from Contour in v1.6._
+_Note: IngressRoute has been removed from Sesame in v1.6._

 ## The easy way

 The simplest way to migrate from IngressRoute to HTTPProxy is to use the `ir2proxy` tool.
-Installation instructions are available at [its github repo](https://github.com/projectcontour/ir2proxy).
+Installation instructions are available at [its github repo](https://github.com/projectsesame/ir2proxy).
 It's installable either by homebrew or downloading the binary.

 This tool can automatically migrate most IngressRoutes to HTTPProxies.